-I’m going to start with the longest book on the list and my most favourite!
-Contrary to popular belief, Les Misérables does not take place during the French revolution but between 1815 and 1832.
+I’m going to start with the longest book on the list.
+Les Misérables is one of my all-time favourite books and I don’t have enough words to do it justice.
+The story takes place after the French revolution, between 1815 and 1832, culminating in the Paris June rebellion of that same year.
 So many interesting themes are discussed in this book, such as politics, morality, religion and revolutions.
 But ultimately this is the story of Jean Valjean, a social outcast and the victim of human injustice.
 As we follow his life after his release from the galleys, we get to meet many other characters who are all interconnected in some way.
 Hugo delves deep into the lives of the underprivileged class, revealing the physical and mental sufferings and moral dilemmas that these people had to face on a daily basis.
 These chapters were the most profound and impactful to read and the characters are so complex and written in such an incredibly realistic way.

 Hugo’s writing is impeccable, very astute in his descriptions and fuelled with extreme passion and drama.
 Sometimes the narrator inserts himself explicitly into the story in order to give a more personal and analytical commentary about the events that he’s describing.
 Some might say that these chapters are too detailed and long-winded, but personally I found them extremely interesting and informative, and gave me a much clearer picture of Paris and the characters’ background.
 It’s the kind of book that needs time and patience but believe me, the experience is definitely rewarding!

 The Count of Monte Cristo by Alexandre Dumas

 “The difference between treason and patriotism is only a matter of dates.”